krake747/hangar-747/README.md

 - build and run Docker images locally
 - push images to Azure Container Registry (ACR)
 - understand container networking and volumes
+- local development with Docker Compose

 This phase enables packaging applications into portable containers for deployment across environments.

-See the `dotnet/` directory for Dockerfiles and containerization examples and `infra/` for ACR integration.
+See the `dotnet/` directory for Dockerfiles and the `compose` orchestration and containerization examples and `infra/` for ACR integration.

 ### 4. Learn OpenTofu (Terraform) to create cloud environments